FREE MENTAL HEALTH ASSESSMENT. start here

 To break it down further, having PTSD as a parent can change how you interact with your child, add parental stress to your life and lower the satisfaction you feel relating to being a parent.

-Parents with PTSD may notice that it impacts their emotions and even how they interact with their kids.
+Parents with mental health problems lik PTSD may notice that it impacts their emotions and even how they interact with their kids.
 But it’s important to dive in a little deeper.
 Understanding exactly how PTSD affects parenting can help you know what to look out for.

 Looking at the most common PTSD symptoms and how they can play out in the parent-child dynamic can help you understand how the mental health condition impacts parenting.
 Here’s a breakdown: